Home » Remote Work » How to Ask to Work Remotely From Home Permanently

 • Do you have a good internet connection?

-• Are there any distractions for work at home?
+• Are there any distractions from work at home?

 • How will you attend meetings and team conversations?